The Second Safari Lens

 • Nikkor 70-200mm f/2.8 VR S — Absolutely nothing wrong with this lens.
 As 70-200's go, it's right there at the top of the heap.
 But it's surprisingly the size and weight of the F-mount version, and the thing we're all clamoring for these days is to make our overall kit smaller and lighter.
 The 70-200mm f/2.8 VR S doesn't do that ;~).
 I'm perfectly happy with the 70-200mm f/2.8 VR S, but for the size and weight I like the Tamron 35-150mm f/2-2.8 better.
 And if I need smaller/lighter, the 70-180mm f/2.8 is the clearer choice for me.

 • Tamron 70-300mm f/4.5-6.3 — Price and focal length made you look.
 It's not a terrible lens, but this falls into the 24-200mm type classification: you can do better.
+The exception might be DX cameras, where this lens gives you a very reasonable 105-450mm equivalent.

-• Nikkor 100-400mm f/4.5-5.6 VR S — If you're using a really long primary lens such as the 600mm or 800mm, you might want to give up a bit on the wider side and get something that covers more of the telephoto focal lenth gap.
-The 100-400mm f/4.5-5.6 VR S would be that lens.
+• Nikkor 100-400mm f/4.5-5.6 VR S — If you're using a really long primary lens such as the 600mm or 800mm, you might want to give up a bit on the wider side and use something that covers more of the telephoto focal length gap.
+The 100-400mm f/4.5-5.6 VR S would usually be that lens.
 We were all excited and happy when this zoom came out, though it's been a bit eclipsed by subsequent offerings in different ways.
 Still, it focuses close and it's still remarkably good.

 As you probably noted in those bullets, a couple of things come up: (1) what lens are you pairing the second one with?; and (2) does your second lens have more flexibility or a downside?

 • 35-150mm f/2-2.8 with the 400mm f/2.8 TC VR S. Top level optical results, with strong ability to isolate subjects.
 Yes, I have a gap in the 150-400mm range, but I tend to control that with my position relative to the animals (safari) or players (sports).
 I can also flip to DX crop and get 225mm out of the second lens, if necessary.
 This is what I refer to as a "luxury pairing."
 I'll just say this: I'm never unhappy with the results when I'm carrying that duo on my Z9's.
+The only thing I might be unhappy with is size and weight of my kit.

 • 70-200mm f/2.8 with the 600mm f/4 TC VR S. Another luxury pairing that’s scaled upwards for more reach.
 This tends to be a little too much lens for my style of wildlife (and sports) work, and it’s a heavier and larger kit to carry.

-• 70-180mm f/2.8 with the 600mm f/6.3 PF VR S. If you’re looking for reach but going for smallest and lightest kit, this would be my choice, though some of you might consider using the 100-400mm f/4-5.6 VR S as the second lens if you’re worried about the focal length gap.
+• 70-180mm f/2.8 with the 600mm f/6.3 PF VR S. If you’re looking for reach but still going for the smallest and lightest kit, this would be my choice, though some of you might consider using the 100-400mm f/4-5.6 VR S as the second lens if you’re worried about the focal length gap.
 That doesn’t give you a low light option, though.

 • 70-180mm f/2.8 with the 180-600mm f/5.6-6.3 VR.
 No gap!
-Close focus supported.
+Close focus supported!
 Solid optical performance, particularly in the DX boundary.
 This is the best "budget pairing" for sure.
-Send me to Africa for a season with these two lenses and I'll be happy enough (and yes, I have experience with doing just that).
+Send me to Africa for a season with these two lenses and I'll be happy enough (and yes, I have experience doing just that).
 I'd even go so far as to say this: if you think you need more than this combo, you need to explain the reason why to me carefully and get that validated before buying a more expensive option.

-I will point out a bit of a dilemma for those who favor really long primary lenses (e.g. 600mm f/4 TC VR S, 600mm f/6.3 PF VR S, or 800mm f/6.3 PF VR S): it gets tricky to pair a second lens with the long primary primes.
+I will point out a bit of a dilemma for those who favor really long primary lenses (e.g. 600mm f/4 TC VR S, 600mm f/6.3 PF VR S, or 800mm f/6.3 PF VR S): it gets trickier to pair a second lens with the long primary primes.
 Indeed, I'd tend to say that the first lens this group should probably consider is the 100-400mm f/4.5-5.6 VR S. One problem with such “long reach pairing" is aperture: best case is f/4 or f/4.5, which starts to have significant impact as the light wanes.
-Given that the animals on safari are most active and interesting at first and last light in the day, you need to be careful that you're not locking yourself into high ISO values all the time.
+Given that the animals on safari are most active and interesting at first and last light of the day, you need to be careful that you're not locking yourself into high ISO values all the time.

 Nikon could improve the long pairing by introducing a 100-300mm f/2.8 or f/4, but remember one of the other drawbacks that you need to consider: size and weight.
+Such a lens is likely to be large.

-There's no one right choice in safari lens pairing.
+There's no one "right" choice in safari lens pairing.
 It's all about tradeoffs and balances.
 For my workshops, I'm generally "negotiating" with students prior to the workshop trying to figure out what the right combo they should bring is from the gear they have (or are willing to add).
 These discussions are sometimes fraught with FOMO (fear of missing out).

 Let me try to clarify that FOMO worry a bit.
 Here's my thought: I miss out on something all the time while on safari.
 I'm not always in the right position, I don't quite have the lens I need, I wasn't there at the right moment, and much more.
 Don't worry about that.
-What I want you to worry about is: do you have the right gear for when things are right and aligned for what you want to accomplish?
+What I want you to worry about is: do you have the right gear for when things are right and aligned for what you can accomplish?

-By my calculations I've now spent over a year in the bush in just Botswana.
+By my calculations I've now spent well over a year of my life in the bush in just Botswana.
 Why do I return?
 Well, there's a lot I haven't seen, a lot I haven't photographed.
 I don't think of my trips from the standpoint of "what did I miss," but rather from the standpoint of "what did I capture?"
 That starts with, while still back home, figuring out what I want to capture, and that's where my lens choice comes into play.

 Looking for other photographic information?
 Check out our other Web sites: